caseytientruong/SQL-Google-Ecommerce-Analytics-/README.md

 ![Average of Revenue by Time](Picture2.png)

+Based on the results of Average Revenue above, we observe that:

+1. Direct Traffic Dominance
+- The (direct) traffic source shows the highest revenue across all weeks in June 2017, with a peak revenue of $30,908.91.
+This indicates a strong brand presence or effective retention strategies that encourage users to return directly.

+2. Significant Contribution from Google
+- Google is consistently a top revenue source, especially in weeks 26 and 24, generating revenues of $5,330.57 and $9,217.17 respectively.
+This suggests effective SEO strategies or ad campaigns driving traffic to the site.

+3. Lower Revenue from Other Sources
+- Other traffic sources such as yahoo, bing, and dealspotr.com contribute minimally to overall revenue, with most generating revenues below $100.
+This indicates a potential area for improvement in attracting users from these channels.
+- Sources like phandroid.com and youtube.com generated low revenue (e.g., $52.95 and $16.99, respectively), suggesting they may not be core traffic drivers

+Recommendations:
+1. Optimize SEO and SEM for Google
+- We can continue optimizing SEO efforts and consider expanding pay-per-click (PPC) campaigns on Google to sustain and potentially increase revenue from this source.

+2. Evaluate Content Strategy
+- Assess the content and messaging used in traffic sources generating low revenue, such as youtube.com and dealspotr.com, to better align them with the audience's interests.
+We can create content that encourages deeper engagement

+3. Monitor and Analyze Revenue Trends
+- Set up regular monitoring of revenue trends by source to quickly identify fluctuations and adapt marketing strategies accordingly.
+This could involve using analytical tools to derive insights and make data-driven decisions.

 ## 6. Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017
 ```
 with purchaser_data as(